nymexhub/Theatherflix/README.md

 ## Copyright and license

 Copyright JS Foundation and other contributors, http://js.foundation under [the GPU/GPL](LICENSE).
-Founded and Started by Felipe Alfonso Gonzalez, felipe.dev.engr.js@gmail.com - C2018-Present.
+Founded and Started by Felipe Alfonso Gonzalez, felipe@nodeio.us - C2018-Present.